 There are many places along the beach where men wait with reins in hand offering horse rides.
 There are equally as many camels as well.
 But if you want to book professional, with horses that are well cared for, then I definitely recommend that you book with Yassine.

-Read our full review of horse riding here (post coming soon).
+Read our full review of horse riding the beach in Essaouira.

 Take a Cooking Lesson